gulyasm/unix-cl-utilities/commands.md

 - Changing every space to underscore recursively in file names `find $1 -depth -name "* *" -execdir rename 's/ /_/g' "{}" \;`

+- If you don't want a command to show up in history, put a space before the command.